holyjak/calva/docs/site/connect-sequences.md

     * `leinProfiles`: At Jack-in to a Leiningen project, use these profiles to launch the repl.
     * `leinAlias`: At Jack-in to a Leiningen project, launch with this alias.
 Set to `null` to launch with Calva's default task (a headless repl), w/o prompting.
     * `cljAliases`: At Jack-in to a deps.edn project, use these aliases to launch the repl.
-    * `cljsLaunchBuilds`: The cljs builds to start/watch at Jack-in/connect.
+    * `cljsLaunchBuilds`: The cljs builds to start/watch at Jack-in/connect (applies for example to Figwheel and shadow-cljs)
-    * `cljsDefaultBuild`: Which cljs build to attach to at the initial connect.
+    * `cljsDefaultBuild`: Which cljs build to attach to at the initial connect (applies for example to Figwheel and shadow-cljs).
 * `jackInEnv`: An object with environment variables that will be merged with the global `calva.jackInEnv` and then applied to the Jack-in process.
 The merge is very similar to how Clojure's `merge` works.
 So for any common keys between the global setting and this one, the ones from this setting will win.

 The [Calva built-in sequences](https://github.com/BetterThanTomorrow/calva/blob/published/src/nrepl/connectSequence.ts) also use this format, check them out to get a clearer picture of how these settings work.